 The keywords, values and comments in the current FITS header are displayed with the view fits keywords menu.

 The view base position offset display menu configures how the offset iterator sequence is displayed.
 You can toggle the tags (steps in the offset list) on/off, and display the science field of view at the selected, all or none of the offset positions.

 Configure the OIWFS FOV Display

-Access / Display On-line Catalogues and the Catalog Navigator
+Access / Display On-line Catalogs and the Catalog Navigator

-Several data centres maintain object catalogues and image servers that can be interrogated remotely.
-The position editor contains a powerful catalogue navigator for downloading an image of the field around the science target plus the co-ordinates and other properties of objects within this field.
-This is tremendously useful when laying out the telescope offset pattern and when selecting guide stars.
+Several data centres maintain object catalogs and image servers that can be interrogated remotely.
+The position editor contains a powerful catalog navigator for downloading an image of the field around the science target plus the co-ordinates and other properties of objects within this field.
+This is particularly useful when laying out the telescope offset pattern and when selecting guide stars.